mjclobo/QG_channel/docs/index.rst

 Introduction
 --------
-This is a publically available two-layer quasi-geostrophic model that might be used for pedagogy or research.
+This is a publically available two-layer quasi-geostrophic model that can be used for pedagogy or research.

 Any questions, whether related to the program or related to this documentation, may be sent to *mattlobo@princeton.edu*.